smmckay/quex-mirror/doc/source/basic-concepts/modes.rst

 Modes
 =====

-An analyzer does everything it does in a mode which defines its behavior.
-This is similar to a human and his moods [#f1]_, but differs in that an analyzer is is only in one single mode at a time.
-An analyzer's behavior is primarily determined by the patterns for which it is lurking.
+A lexer does everything it does in a mode.
+A lexer mode is similar to human moods in the sense that it relates to specific behavior [#f1]_, but differs in a way that a lexer is is only in one distinct mode at a time.
+A lexer's behavior is primarily determined by the patterns for which it is lurking.
 All patterns of a mode are melted into one single state machine.
-The fewer patterns an analyzer is trying to detect, the smaller its state machine and the more effective it can operate.
+The fewer patterns a lexer is trying to detect, the smaller its state machine and the more effective it can operate.
 Thus, it may be more efficient to separate patterns into different modes according the circumstances under which patterns may trigger.
 Also, it may be that the language changes.
 For example, in a programming language, when suddenly a phrase is to be parsed, then numbers may no longer be considered as numbers but just as strings.
-So, there is a rationale for having modes.

-Modes can be entered in two ways.
-First, there is the simple 'GOTO mode' instruction.
-Changing modes this way, the previous mode is forgotten as soon as the target mode is entered.
-Second, there is a 'GOSUB mode' instruction.
-In that case, modes are stored on a stack--similar to *function calls*.
-The counter part to 'GOSUB mode' is 'GOUP mode'.
-By means of that the mode is entered from which the current mode has been entered--similar to a *return* statement in a function.
-The 'GOSUB/GOUP' functionality allows for a mode to be entered from more than one mode, and return without knowing the mode from where it entered.
+Modes can be changed in two ways: *history independent*, using `GOTO`  and *history denpendent* using `GOSUB` and `GOUP`.
+Using `GOTO` a current mode is forgotten as soon as the target mode is entered.
+Using `GOSUB` the current mode is pushed on top of a stack before the new mode is entered.
+Upon `GOUP` the last top-most moded is popped from the stack and re-entered.
+The `GOSUB/GOUP` functionality allows for a mode to be entered from more than one mode, and return without knowing the mode from where it entered.
+Its mechanics are similar to function calls in many programming languages.

 For example, a 'mark up mode' and a 'math mode' may both use the 'string mode' mode to detect strings.
 As soon as a quote arrives each one enters the 'string mode' via 'GOSUB'.
-The string mode returns upon the closing quote to the one from where is was activated via 'GOUP'--without knowing whether it was the 'mark-up' or the 'math mode'.
+The string mode returns upon the closing quote to the mode from where is was activated applying a 'GOUP'.

-The behavior of an analyzer, however, is determined by more than just the set of lurking patterns and their related actions.
-The following enumeration lists all types of behavior under the syntactic means that is used to specify them:
+The behavior of a lexer is determined by more than just the set of lurking patterns and their related actions.
+The following enumeration lists all types of behavior and the syntactic means that is used to specify them:

-.. describe:: Pattern-Action Pairs
+.. describe:: List of base modes

   #.
-Patterns which are lurking to cause actions and send tokens.

-.. describe:: Event Handlers

-  #.
-On-Incidence definitions for 'on_failure', 'on_end_of_stream',
-     etc.
+Base modes from which behavior is inherited.

 .. describe:: Tags in <...> brackets